The following is an excerpt from our first event catalogue: September 1952

 - Our Spaniel Section still hosts annual Field Trials and weekly training sessions and hasn't missed a beat since the early 1950's.

 - The Retriever Section is active and trains regularly as well as the Hunting Dog Section.

 - Volunteers head the Bite Prevention Program in our community.

 Together with our Training Hall and our 160 acre parcel of land in Worthington, there is nothing we cannot achieve with our dogs.

 Once a year, we have our Annual General Meeting where the election of club officers is held and items of importance are voted on.
 The driving force of the club is the Board of Directors.
 These are the elected officials that keep the club on an even keel.
 Once a month, they gather to discuss club business and activities where motions and budgets are proposed and voted on with sometimes 'heated debates'... if no one cared, it would be boring.
 Correspondence is read and reports from the various sections are given.

-To the left via pictures/captions, are some members of the Sudbury and District Kennel Club who have reached the pinnacle of success with their dogs and proudly represented our club.
+Below are some members of the Sudbury and District Kennel Club who have reached the pinnacle of success with their dogs and proudly represented our club.